Why does the City of Regina treat composting like the scary unknown?

 Regina is just now considering rolling out a green bin program to collect compostable materials.
 Just.
 Now.

-Correction: Regina is going to pilot a program that will divert yard waste and compostable materials from the landfill over the next four years.
+Correction: Regina is going to pilot a program that will divert yard waste and compostable materials from the landfill.
 As if other cities in Canada haven't been having great success with these kinds of programs for years.
 As if Calgary doesn't hand out free dirt to Calgary gardeners as a result of its composting program.
 As if Toronto doesn't offer Toronto dirt made by Toronto residents for Toronto gardens.
 As if some of these programs don't create a revenue-generation stream.
 (In Edmonton, gardeners and landscapers can buy compost from the city).

 Why is this so hard?